lemaslab/lemaslab.github.io/_people/Hailey_Ballard.md

 ### About

-Hailey Ballard is from Sarasota, FL.
-She is a first year Microbiology and Cell Science major undergraduate student under CALS.
-Her dream job is Microbiology Research Director.
-She likes hiking, reading and music.
-She is also a member of Society for Viral Studies and UF Outdoor Adventure Recreation.
+Hailey Ballard is a second year undergraduate from Sarasota, Florida.
+She is currently pursuing a Bachelor's degree in Microbiology and Cell Science, with a minor in Medical Geography in Global Health.
+She is currently on the BEACH project and has years of experience in women’s health clinical research.
+She became a Certified Clinical Research Coordinator (CCRC) in 2019, and has a background in participant recruitment, retention, services, and data entry.
+She is a member of the Association for Clinical Research Professionals (ACRP) and has received training in protocol design and good clinical practice, among many others.

 ### Current Projects